ivadomed/model-spinal-rootlets/training/cervical_cropped/README.md

 equivalence, applies lossless orientation fixes where necessary, and writes a new derived dataset without changing the handoff or source images.

+Unlike the earlier Dataset402 inputs, this handoff includes the newly finalized T1 target (label value 9) in 92/93 split cases. `sub-mgh01_301` is the documented T1-missing exception.

 The crop policy uses the sc-crop 0.6.0 defaults plus at least 10 mm on every anatomical face.
 A detector audit of all 93 split cases found that anterior padding of 25 mm still missed one label by 5.46 mm, so the fixed configuration